kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 	-  `{version}` - The environment's [version](https://github.com/hyperledgerkochi/KOBman/blob/master/dist/list.txt) that has to be installed
 	-   `KOBMAN_USER_NAMESPACE` - need to specify your github namespace

-If the environment is being installed for the first time, you will be prompted to enter your GitHub id

 ![image](https://user-images.githubusercontent.com/33585301/93470974-5a6b5d00-f910-11ea-8304-b44770b335e7.png)